 Who is in the cast of The Wheel of Time?

 The cast is quite impressive and also very large.
-Rosamund Pike (Gone Girl) will play Moiraine and she’ll be joined by Josha Stradowski as Rand al’Thor, Sophie Okonedo as Siuan Sanche and more.
-Here’s the full list so far:
+Rosamund Pike (Gone Girl) plays Moiraine, and she’s joined by Josha Stradowski as Rand al’Thor, Sophie Okonedo as Siuan Sanche, and more.
+Here’s the full list:

 - Josha Stradowski as Rand al’Thor